TalhaZubair-debuger/weather-app/README.md

 # weather-app
-Its is a Easy weather checking application.
-It uses openweathermap API to fetch data and show you. it is developed entrirely in ReactJs and JSX
+It is an Easy weather-checking application.
+It uses OpenWeatherMap API to fetch data and show you. it is developed entirely in ReactJs and JSX
 It can search and display these properties of current weather:

 temperature,
-discription,
+description,
 feels like,
 humidity,
 wind speed

-#It is not live at github.
+#It is not live at Git Hub.
 So to check it working live click here:
 https://easy-weather-9fa58.web.app/